 The Drivers The Options Taking care of what we have There are no major issues for decision on renewals of the existing assets.
 Resilience and responding to climate change There are no major issues for decision on resilience of the existing assets.
-Planning for growth Meeting the needs of our community and reducing our impact on the environment New Plymouth is growing and there will be increased demand for library services.
+Planning for growth New Plymouth is growing and there will be increased demand for library services.
 The needs of the community are also changing with technology and societal needs.
-The options for how we manage our libraries are: 1.
+The options for how we manage our libraries are: Preferred Option 1.
 Maintain the current network of libraries and undertake a like with like replacement programme.
-2. Continue to deliver library services using our existing facilities in the next 10 years and plan for a long-term redevelopment investment programme for our libraries as follows: a) Redevelop the Bell Block Library in years 11 to 15 to ensure it provides a fit for purpose facility for this larger community (\$9m). b) Redevelop the Waitara Library in years 11 to 15 to provide for additional growth and a community hub (\$8m). c) Redevelop the Ōākura Library (\$2.6m), the Inglewood Library (\$0.6m) and Puke Ariki (\$10m) in years 16 to 20.
-3. Accelerate a redevelopment investment programme for our libraries to maximise their potential as community spaces with the following priorities: a) Redevelop the Bell Block Library in year 4 to ensure it can provide for the growing community (\$9m).
-Preferred Option Our preferred option is Option 2, with Option 3 for the Waitara library redevelopment included in years 5 and 6 - continue to deliver library services using our existing facilities in the next 10 years and plan for a long- term redevelopment investment programme. \$8m in years 5 and 6, \$9m in years 11 to 15 and \$13.2m in years 16 to 20. b) Redevelop the Waitara Library in years 5 and 6 to provide for growth and add value to the local community (\$8m). c) Redevelop the Ōākura (\$2.6m), Inglewood (\$0.6m) and Puke Ariki (\$10m) libraries in years 11 to 15.
+Our preferred option Meeting the needs of our community and reducing Continue to deliver library services using our existing facilities in the next 10 years and plan for a long-term redevelopment investment programme for our libraries as follows: to deliver library services using our our impact on the environment a) Redevelop the Bell Block Library in years 11 to 15 to ensure it provides a fit for purpose facility for larger community (\$9m). b) Redevelop the Waitara Library in years 11 to 15 to provide for additional growth and a community (\$8.8m). c) Redevelop the Ōākura Library (\$2.6m), the Inglewood Library (\$0.6m) and Puke Ariki (\$10m) in ye to 20.
+3. Accelerate a redevelopment investment programme for our libraries to maximise their potential as compaces with the following priorities. a) Redevelop the Bell Block Library in years 11 to 15 to ensure it provides a fit for purpose facility for this larger community (\$9m). existing facilities in the next 10 years B) Redevelop the Waitara Library in years 11 to 15 to provide for additional growth and a community hub (\$8.8m). term redevelopment investment programme. c) Redevelop the Oākura Library (\$2.6m), the Inglewood Library (\$0.6m) and Puke Ariki (\$10m) in years 16 to 20. \$17.8m in years 11 to 15 and \$13.2m in years 16 3.
+Accelerate a redevelopment investment programme for our libraries to maximise their potential as community spaces with the following priorities. to 20. a) Redevelop the Bell Block Library in year 4 to ensure it can provide for the growing community (\$9m).
+B) Redevelop the Waitara Library in year 5 to provide for growth and add value to the local community (\$8.8m). c) Redevelop the Ōākura (\$2.6m), Inglewood (\$0.6m) and Puke Ariki (\$10m) libraries in years 11 to 15.